GBuenaflor/01azure-aks-databricks-mlflow-azureML-deployment/README.md

 terraform apply

-Note : AKS and Azure Databricks will be created, other services will be created by the Notebook
+Note : AKS and Azure Databricks will be created, other services will be created by the Notebook.

-       I open Ticket: Quota request for Compute-VM (cores-vCPUs) subscription limit increases Request Summary / New Limit:
+       Because Azure DataBricks eats lots of vCPU, I open a ticket to increase Quota for Compute-VM (cores-vCPUs) subscription limit increases

+       Request Summary / New Limit:

        Resource Manager, EASTUS, DSv2 Series / 50

        Resource Manager, EASTUS, DSv3 Series / 50

 ------------------------------------------------------------------------------